cyberark/conjur-quickstart/README.md

 1. Connect the Conjur client to the Conjur server

    This is a one-time action.
-For the duration of the container’s life or until additional initcommand is issued, the Conjur client and the Conjur server remain connected.
+For the duration of the container’s life or until additional `init` command is issued, the Conjur client and the Conjur server remain connected.

    Use the account name that you created in step 5:
    ```
-   docker-compose exec client conjur init -u conjur -a myConjurAccount
+   docker-compose exec client conjur init -u https://proxy -a myConjurAccount
    ```

+   **Note:** Make sure you anser `yes` when you are prompted to trust the certificate.

    **Verification**
    The terminal returns the following output: